zainnadeem/OO-Vehicle-ios-0616/README.md

 ###Inheritance

 A class can inherit properties and methods (data and behaviors) of another class.
 A class that inherits is called a '**subclass**' (or child class), and the class that is inherited *from* is called the '**superclass**'.
-Say it aloud: a subclass inherits from it's superclass.
+Say it aloud: a subclass inherits from its superclass.

 A subclass can have its own properties and methods in addition to the inherited ones.
 This is basically the point of inheritance — we have a class that works, but needs to be specialized for certain tasks.
 So we *subclass* that object, giving it a new name and modifying/adding to it to suit our needs.